MihailButnaru/CRYPTO-API/README.md

 <div align="center">
 <h1> Crypto Analysis RESTful API </h1>
 <p1>The Crypto API is designed to be a predictable and intuitive interface for
-interactive with analysed data from Twitter.</p1>
+interactive with data from Twitter.</p1>
 </div>
 <hr/>

 ## The Problem
-You to do some analysis in order to predict the crypto currency market.
+You want to do some analysis in order to predict the crypto currency market.
 Crypto API allows you to access the sentiments of tweets from Twitter between the start_date and end_date.